eic/epic-analysis/tutorial/README.md

   - this requires access to S3, the common storage area
   - environment variables `$S3_ACCESS_KEY` and `$S3_SECRET_KEY` must contain
     the login and password; follow [s3tools documentation](../s3tools/README.md) for guidance
+- a set of files, together with settings such as beam energy and Q2 ranges, are specified by config files; see [doc/example.config](../doc/example.config) for an example config file and more details

 ### Fast Simulation
 - to download sample HEPMC files from S3, and run them through Delphes, run: